Microchip Your Pet

 Microchipping is permanent pet identification.
 The process is safe, simple, permanent and designed to quickly identify lost pets and reunite them with their owners.

-We inject the microchip, which is about the size of a grain of rice (12mm), beneath the surface of your pet's skin between the shoulder blades.
-The process is similar to a routine shot, takes only a few seconds, and your pet will not react any more than he would to a vaccination.
+We inject the microchip, which is about the size of a grain of rice (12 mm), beneath the surface of your pet's skin between the shoulder blades.
+The process is similar to a routine shot and takes only a few seconds, and your pet will not react any more than to a vaccination.
 No anesthetic is required.

 How Do Recoveries Happen?